-The Request for Comments for Comprehensive Plan Map Amendment, Neighborhood Plan Change, Zone Change, Site Plan Review, Adjustment, and Design Review Case NoCPC-NPC-ZC-SPR-ADJ-DR20-03 for 905 & 925 Cottage St NE is attached for your information.
-Comments are due Wednesday, September 2, 2020 by 5:00 p.m.
+The City Council Hearing Notice of a Minor Comprehensive Plan Map Amendment / Neighborhood Plan Change / Zone Change / Class 3 Site Plan Review / Class 2 Adjustment / Class 1 Design Review Case No. CPC-NPC-ZC-SPR-ADJ-DR20-03 for 905 and 925 Cottage St NE, is attached for your information.
+Hard copies go out in the mail today to those of you who are to receive one.
+This case will be heard digitally before the Salem City Council on Monday, November 23, 2020 at 6:00 P.M.

-Application Summary: A consolidated application to change the Comprehensive Plan Map Designation, Neighborhood Plan Change, and Zone Change of an approximately 0.30-acre land area from Single Family Residential with RS (Single Family Residential) zoning to Multiple Family with RH (Residential High-Rise) zoning, including a Class 3 Site Plan Review, Class 1 Design Review, and five Class 2 Adjustments for the development of 19 multi-family units.
+Application Summary: Appeal of the Salem Planning Commissioner's Decision on a consolidated application to change the Comprehensive Plan Map Designation, Neighborhood Plan Change, and Zone Change including a Class 3 Site Plan Review, Class 1 Design Review, and five Class 2 Adjustments for the development of 19 multi-family units.